'Providers are responsible for managing children's behaviour in an appropriate way' (EYFS, 2021)

 Brighton and Hove council offer Triple P, a positive parenting program.
 This is one of the most effective evidence based parenting programs in the world with 30 years of on-going research.
 They give parents the confidence to positively manage their childrens behaviour. there are 5 different levels and they tailor these to meet different parenting needs.
 They also offer one off talks on positive parenting.
 Please see the website www.triplep.net for more details.
 They also offer the course in different languages.

-Our named Behaviour Management Officer is Hannah Simpson, who has accessed the appropriate training.
-She is supported by the owner Hannah Moss.
+Our named Behaviour Management Officer is Hannah Moss, who has accessed the appropriate training.

 Many staff have attended a course around promoting positive behaviour.